sabateri/stock-toymodel/README.md

 # Stock Price Movement Prediction with PyTorch

-This project uses a simple machine learning pipeline in PyTorch to predict **next-day stock price movement** (up or down) based on historical OHLCV data and technical indicators.
+This project uses a simple machine learning pipeline in PyTorch to predict 1-day forward returns based on historical data and technical indicators.

-The model is clearly overfitting at the moment.
-This is somewhat expected since the model is too simple and not using enough data.

 This project is for educational purposes only.

 ## What It Does

-- Downloads historical stock data (e.g., AAPL, MSFT) using `yfinance`
+- Downloads historical stock data (e.g., AAPL, MSFT)
 - Calculates features such as:
   - Technical indicators (RSI, MACD, SMA, ATR, etc.)
-- Trains a binary classification model (MLP) to predict:
+- Trains a Neural Network (MLP) to predict forward returns
-  - Will the stock price go **up** or **down** the next day?

 ## Future Improvements

-- Backtesting simple trading strategies using model predictions
+- Backtesting double-check using backtrader
-- Try LSTM?
 - Enhanced feature engineering (e.g., cross-asset signals)
 - Hyperparameter tuning